essexstudent1/turing_droid/README.md

       “This is only a foretaste of what is to come and only the shadow of what is going to be.”

               Alan Turing, the father of artificial intelligence.
-                Alan Turing was bullied into suicide by his own government for the crime of being gay.
+                Alan Turing was persecuted by his own government for the crime of being gay.

 turing_droid is an AI-powered chatbot designed to detect and intervene in anti-LGBTQ+ cyberbullying.

-This artefact is a proof-of-concept software application developed in support of a MSc Cyber Securty thesis.
+This artefact is a proof-of-concept software application developed in support of a MSc Cyber Security thesis.

 The chatbot provides the following functions: